mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 ---
-title: 'Mautic Groups and Events'
+title: 'Mautic Meetups & Events'
 ---

-# Guidance for establishing official Mautic groups and events
+# Guidance for establishing official Mautic Meetups, Groups and Events

 The Community Team agreed on 12th December 2019 the following guidelines for establishing official Mautic groups within the Community.